XuanTrangNguyen0305/XuanTrangNguyen0305/README.md

-# Hallo/Xin Chao, Welcome to my GitHub! 🙋🏻‍♀️
+# Hallo/Xin Chào, Welcome to my GitHub! 🙋🏻‍♀️

-My name is Trang Nguyen.
+My name is Trang Nguyễn.
 I used to live in Ho Chi Minh City, Vietnam 🇻🇳, before moving to Rotterdam, The Netherlands 🇳🇱.
 Before becoming a front-end developer, I was a 3D artist focused on game technology 🎮.
 I love to learn and create, which is why, after graduating from Saxion University 🎓, I joined the Mind.Mingle() coding bootcamp 💻 to challenge myself and step out of my comfort zone.

 ## ✨Tech Stack✨